-- Insert the tool changer head that will be used as a reference head. - Clamp the calibration sphere. - Insert the touch probe. - Use Cycle 451 to measure the complete kinematics, including the reference head. - Set the preset (using Q432 = 2 or 3 in Cycle 451) after measuring the reference head
+- Insert the interchangeable head that will be used as a reference head. - Clamp the calibration sphere. - ▶ Insert the touch probe. - Use Cycle 451 to measure the complete kinematics, including the reference head. - Set the preset (using Q431 = 2 or 3 in Cycle 451) after measuring the reference head